 MATH1203 College Algebra Linear and quadratic equations and inequalities, relations, functions and graphs, conic sections, synthetic division, polynomial functions, matrices, and exponential and logarithmic functions.
-Prerequisite: PCMA0033, Foundations of Math, or score of 20+ on the math portion of the ACT or 41 on the algebra portion of the COMPASS.
-See catalog for mathematics placement policies.
+Prerequisite: This course has placement test score requirements that must be met before being enrolled in the course.
+Please see the catalog's course placement chart for specific scores.
 3 credits.
-ACTS: MATH 1103
+ACTS: MATH103

 MATH1213 Quantitative Literacy This course is designed to provide students with mathematical understandings and skills to be productive workers, discerning consumers, and informed citizens.
 Students will solve problems using mathematical literacy involving logic, proportions, algebra, and relations.
 The four strands of content will include, but are not limited to the following: personal, state and national finance, statistics and probability, mathematical modeling, and quantities and measurement.
-Prerequisite: Successful completion of PCMA0003 Foundations of Mathematics, Module I only, or a minimum of 31 on the Algebra portion of the Compass, 18+ on the math portion of the ACT.
-See catalog for mathematics placement policies.
+Prerequisite: This course has placement test score requirements that must be met before being enrolled in the course.
+Please see the catalog's course placement chart for specific scores.
 3 credits.
+ACTS: MATH1113

 MATH1301 Trigonometry Lab The continued study of angles, right triangles, identities, oblique triangles, graphs, equations, inverse functions, polar coordinates, and complex numbers.
 Prerequisite: MATH1203, College Algebra.
-Corequisite: MATH1303.1 credit.
+Corequisite: MATH1303.
+1 credit.

 MATH1303 Trigonometry The study of angles, right triangles, identities, oblique triangles, graphs, equations, inverse functions, polar coordinates, and complex numbers.
 Prerequisite: MATH 1203, College Algebra.
 3 credits.
-ACTS: MATH 1203.
+ACTS: MATH1203

 MATH1504 Precalculus Selected topics from algebra, trigonometry, analytical geometry, sets, relations, and functions.
-Prerequisite: two years of high school algebra or completion of MATH 0023, Intermediate Algebra, with a grade of C or better.
+Prerequisite: MATH 1203 College Algebra or High School Algebra II with a minimum of a score of 22 on the math portion of the ACT or at least a 600 on the SAT.
 4 credits.